 - Provide social proof (more on that in a moment).

-- Use pricing psychology to steer people towards the product you most want to sell.
+- Use pricing psychology to steer people toward the product you most want to sell.

 5. Is This the Final Price?

 There’s nothing worse than getting to the checkout cart and realizing that the cost of shipping is higher than the cost of the item.
 That’s enough to make any shopper think twice.
 According to research from GetElastic, 41% of online shoppers abandon the shopping cart because of hidden charges.
 You don’t want that to happen on your e-commerce site.

 The fix is to make it clear what the price of delivery will be, as Amazon does, before you hit the checkout button.
 Even better, offer free shipping in a certain price bracket, which is a major incentive for 73% of online shoppers according to an e-tailing study.
 When consumers know the price, that builds trust and keeps them on your site.